sandstorm/degree50-code/README.md

 - check installation with `docker-compose logs -f api`
 - When the container is running:
     - import fixtures by running `make import-fixtures` (dummy data)
-    - Make sure you have set the Fontawesome Pro NPM Token Env Variable: FONTAWESOME_NPM_AUTH_TOKEN
-        - Log into fontawesome (credentials in Bitwarden), get NPM Token and put `export FONTAWESOME_NPM_AUTH_TOKEN=<TOKEN>` into your shell rc
-    - Run the assets build (locally) using `cd api && nvm use && yarn`
+    - Run the assets build (locally) using `cd api && nvm use && yarn` (if it fails because it can't access FontAwesomePro, have a look at Prerequisites)
     - Run frontend build using `cd api && yarn dev`
     - Run the assets watcher (locally) using `cd api && nvm use && yarn encore dev --watch`
     - After installation is successful, go to `http://localhost:8080/login` and log in with `admin@sandstorm.de / password`